matplotlib/mplcairo/README.rst

   partially fixed by setting the ``text.hinting`` rcparam to ``"none"``, or by implementing a rastered cache (but it would be preferable to fix the general issue with recording surfaces first).

+- SVG output does not set URLs on any element, as cairo provides no support for doing so.

 Possible optimizations
 ======================